MR

 The American Express Platinum Card is our overall best credit card for perks in Canada due to its competitive interest rates and wide range of rewards.

-Though the card has very high annual fees, the benefits and perks it offers makes it worthwhile.
-The card offers 3 points on every dollar spent eligible purchases on dining and food delivery in Canada, 2 points for every dollar spent on travel, 1 point on every dollar spent on everything else.
+Though the card has very high annual fees, its benefits and perks make it worthwhile.
+The card offers 3 points on every dollar spent on eligible purchases on dining and food delivery in Canada, 2 points for every dollar spent on travel, and 1 point on every dollar spent on everything else.

-Cardholders enjoy tons of extra benefits, including a dedicated concierge line, annual 4200 travel credit, and complimentary airport lounge access with unlimited passes to Priority Pass and Centurion lounges.
+Cardholders enjoy extra benefits, including a dedicated concierge line, annual 4200 travel credit, and complimentary airport lounge access with unlimited passes to Priority Pass and Centurion lounges.

 Furthermore, this card offers access to discounts on your first International trip.